 - iii.
+Click OK.

-Click OK. - f.
-From the top toolbar, click Update (or press the CTRL S keys). - g.
-Close the Legacy SmartDashboard. - 4.
-Complete the SecurID authentication configuration - a.
-Make sure that connections between the Security Gateway and the Authentication Manager are not NATed in the Address Translation Rule Base. - On a Virtual System, follow the instructions in sk107281. - Save, verify, and install the policy in SmartConsole.
+- f.
+From the top toolbar, click Update (or press the CTRL S keys).

+- g.
+Close the Legacy SmartDashboard.

+4. Complete the SecurID authentication configuration

+a.
+Make sure that connections between the Security Gateway and the Authentication Manager are not NATed in the Address Translation Rule Base.

+On a VSX Virtual System, follow the instructions in sk107281.